scooper4711/obsidian-syrinscape/README.md

 Embed controls to start and stop moods and elements on your pages that describe locations, spells or events.

+Please note that this plugin requires that you have a [Syrinscape account](https://syrinscape.com/dashboard/) (but not a subscription) and be running either the [Syrinscape Online Player](https://syrinscape.com/download/) or the [Web Player](https://app.syrinscape.com) to actually hear sounds.
+Sounds are *not* played through Obsidian.

 ## How to Use

 1. Install the Syrinscape module for Obsidian using the Community Plugin Manager in Obsidian.